Register a Facility in the WEM

 The following Facility Registration Checklist is available to assist with the process:

-Please note Facility registration process can only begin once the applicant has been registered as a Rule Participant.
+Please note the Facility registration process can only begin once the applicant has been registered as a Rule Participant.
 Information on Rule Participant registration is available here:

 Category and classification